neelsmith/Vermont.jl/README.md

 # Vermont.jl

-Code and data for a project looking at census records for parts of Addison County, Vermont, along the coast of Lake Champlain, in the 1850s.
+Code and data for a project looking at census records for parts of Addison County, Vermont, along the coast of Lake Champlain, in the second half of the nineteenth century.